jeff-dang/1001snakebites/README.md

 # Current system
 - Pages for all current maps in the game with associated lineups
 - SQLAlchemy database
-- HTML controller page for easier adding of new lineups into the SQLAlchemy database
+- HTML page for easier adding of new lineups into the SQLAlchemy database
 # Future plans
 - Add more lineups for all utility
 - Search function to skim all the available lineups